mikiBgu/CGAssignment1/README.md

    choco install make
    ```

-3. To install the C/C++ compilers go to the website: \
+3. To install the C/C++ compilers go to the following website: \
    https://code.visualstudio.com/docs/cpp/config-mingw

-4. Follow the guide on how to install the C/C++ Compiler and validate that they are installed by running the commands on the CMD:
+4. Follow the guide on how to install the C/C++ Compiler and validate that they are installed by running the following commands on the CMD:
    ```
    gcc --version
    g++ --version